Last Updated: April 17, 2023

 Scope of Disclosures

-These California Disclosures provide additional information about how we collect, use, disclose and otherwise process personal information of individual residents of the State of California, either online or offline, within the scope of the California Consumer Privacy Act of 2018 (“CCPA”).
+These California Disclosures provide additional information about how FormFactor, Inc. and its subsidiaries (collectively, “FormFactor,” “we,” “our,” or “us”) collect, use, disclose and otherwise process personal information of individual residents of the State of California, either online or offline, within the scope of the California Consumer Privacy Act (“CCPA”).
+We reserve the right to amend or change this Notice at any time.
+Any changes will become effective upon posting the revised Notice and/or providing it to you.

-When we use the term “personal information” in these California Disclosures, we mean information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
+When we use the term “personal information” in this Privacy Notice, we mean information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, to an individual or household.
+It does not include publicly available information or information that has been aggregated or deidentified and that is maintained in a form that is not capable of being associated with or reasonably linked to an individual person.

 Collection and Use of Personal Information